skoolkid/skoolkit/man/source/sna2skool.py.rst

 -T, --sft `FILE`
   Specify the skool file template to use.
-By default, any skool file template whose name (minus the .sft suffix) matches the input snapshot name (minus the .bin, .sna, .szx or .z80 suffix) will be used, if present.
+By default, any skool file template whose name (minus the .sft suffix) matches the input snapshot name (minus the .bin, .sna, .szx or .z80 suffix, if any) will be used, if present.

 -V, --version
   Show the SkoolKit version number and exit.